COMPUTER SCIENCE Degree Program Profile

 Graduation opens to further possibilities for professional training, such as PhD courses and schools of specialization.

 Access to further study

-The Laurea Magistrale degree in COMPUTER SCIENCE allows the graduate to compete for entry into a Third Cycle programme/doctoral school.
+The Master degree in COMPUTER SCIENCE allows to graduate students to compete for the access to a Third Cycle programme/doctoral school.

 Assessment methods, examination regulations, and grading